csirkepaprikas/M12_KafkaStreams_PYTHON_AZURE/README.md

 ### CI/CD

 For CI/CD tasks were written in a Makefile - and the realted secrets in the secrets.env file - and the execution was carried out in PowerShell.
-For stream the stream and table creation and the task query I applied API calls.
+I made some modifications by the visulazation part, for the external stream topic, table creation and the task query I applied API calls and for the easier access of the ksqldb I used port-forwarding.

 The actual Makefile: